erickexinlu/spotify-plus/README.md

 - using Styled Components to effectively style in React
 - preparing a project for deployment on Heroku
 - manipulating JSON objects

-# Attribution

-This project was done as part of Brittany Chiang's course on Newline, which you can check out yourself [here!](https://www.newline.co/courses/build-a-spotify-connected-app/welcome)